Dark Seed platform comparison

 The styled font used for the opening credit sequence is a sprite too, stored in N03A.
 The main font for message text in the game is stored in the same file as the inventory pictures: I1 (light world) and I2 (dark world).

-The Amiga game executable contains some of the same animation information that is called "Objt" in the Macintosh port.
+The Amiga game executable contains some of the same animation information that is called "Objt" in the Macintosh port and .OBT files for DOS.

 • Byte: sprite number